huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_ha_instance.md

   -> 1. Storage expansion is a high-risk operation, with a certain risk of failure.
   <br/>2.
 Expansion failure may affect the usability of the instance.
 Please ensure to back up your data.

-* `master_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the master instance.
+* `master_private_ip` - (Optional, String) Specifies the private IP address of the master instance.

-  Changing this parameter will create a new resource.

-* `slave_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the slave instance.
+* `slave_private_ip` - (Optional, String) Specifies the private IP address of the slave instance.

-  Changing this parameter will create a new resource.

-* `floating_ip` - (Optional, String, ForceNew) Specifies the floating IP address of the CBH HA instance.
+* `floating_ip` - (Optional, String) Specifies the floating IP address of the CBH HA instance.

-  Changing this parameter will create a new resource.

--> For the parameters `master_private_ip`, `slave_private_ip`, and `floating_ip`, if none of them are specified, a new IP address will be assigned to each.
+-> 1. For the parameters `master_private_ip`, `slave_private_ip`, and `floating_ip`, if none of them are specified,
+a new IP address will be assigned to each.
 If one is specified, then the other two must also be specified.
+<br>2.
+The CBH HA instance will automatically create two elastic network card based on `master_private_ip` and
+`slave_private_ip`, they will be deleted as the CBH HA instance is deleted.
+But if the `master_private_ip` and `slave_private_ip` parameters is updated, the elastic network card resources corresponding to the original master private IP and slave private IP will remain, you need to manually delete them in the console.

 * `power_action` - (Optional, String) Specifies the power action after the CBH HA instance is created.
   The valid values are as follows: